cetakajaonline/cetakaja-go/DENO_DEPLOYMENT.md

 To deploy to Deno:

 1. Ensure your Deno deployment environment supports Node.js compatibility mode
-2. The application should build and run with the `@sveltejs/adapter-deno`
+2. The application should build and run with the `svelte-adapter-deno`